Don’t let a job break your heart

 For example: Maybe you’ve looked up your future manager on LinkedIn before the interview, found out what kind of college they went to and it’s a school you admire.
 And you have this pre-existing belief that everyone who goes there is talented and hardworking.
 When you meet this person your confirmation bias will start doing its job to prove your hypothesis right.

 For all you know, this person could have partied their way through school, barely graduated and then gotten this position through good connections.
 But instead you will fall into the false belief that they are hardworking and admirable because they went to that school.
 Maybe there were signs of their true nature at the interview, but your brain was too busy connecting the dots elsewhere.
-And you could get lucky, or you might end up working for someone completely incompetent.
+And you could get lucky, or you might end up working for someone incompetent.

 Another bias that comes to life during interviews is the “halo effect”.
-Something as simple as a pair of glasses or the person’s cheekbones could trigger a list of false assumptions about their leadership style.
+Something as simple as a pair of glasses or the person’s bone structure could trigger a list of false assumptions about their leadership style.
 It could have you believe that they are more intelligent or empathetic than they truly are.
-And you don’t know why, but you might leave the meeting feeling like you could really trust that person, a judgement that is grounded in no evidence.
+And you don’t know why, but you might leave the meeting feeling like you could really trust that person, a judgement that is grounded in no real evidence.

 My ‘bad boy’